francescobarbieri/ds-project/README.md

 * Client Web: VS Code live server
 * Server Web: Open a new terminal and run `mvn jetty:run`
 * Database: Open a new terminal and run `mvn compile` first, then `mvn exeec:java`

+## Ports and addresses
+The web server listens to the `localhost` address on port `8080`.
+The database listens to the same address as the web server but on port `3030`.